It’s always annoying.

 Frequently, the issues are much more low-tech.

-For example, have you ever annoyed the wait staff at a restaurant?
-Well, annoyed or not, when you give them your credit card, it’s out of your eyesight while they process it!1 There definitely have been stories of clerks who take your credit card and clone or otherwise compromise it while it’s in their possession and out of your view.
+For example, have you ever annoyed the waitstaff at a restaurant?
+Well, annoyed or not, when you give them your credit card, it’s out of your eyesight while they process it.1 There have been stories of clerks who take your credit card and clone or otherwise compromise it while it’s in their possession and out of your view.
 (It’s this that I suspect happened to my second stolen credit card.
 I didn’t knowingly annoy the waitstaff, but that card was out of my sight as I paid for a meal at the airport as I left town.)

 The less obvious, slightly higher-tech case is hardware that’s actually installed on card readers.